-Sign up only for Antarctica trips and take your malaria medication.
+Sign up only for Antarctica trips.
 Seriously, DEET is probably the best of the insect repellants, but it doesn't really work great for photographers.
 Why?
 Because if you get any of it on plastic parts of your camera, especially in concentrated form (more on that in a bit), it tends to soften the plastic and lead to some real ugliness.
 I once saw someone (not me) leave a perfect fingerprint in the top plate of his camera.
 Nice trick if he needed to ID the camera after a theft, I suppose, but nevertheless a constantly visible reminder of the dangers of DEET around plastics.

 So, here's Thom's quick and dirty insect avoidance advice: